 This chapter should be read in conjunction with Chapter 6 where ground sampling protocols are presented, and Chapter 7 where logistics are discussed.
-Ground monitoring for the PRISM campaign is designed with the following objectives:
+Ground monitoring for the PRISM-21 campaign is designed with the following objectives:

-- Calibrating the aircraft observation from P-/L-/K-band radiometers; and - Providing supporting ground data for validation of P- and L-band soil moisture retrievals.
+- Calibrating the aircraft observation from P-/L-band radiometers and radars; and - Providing supporting ground data for validation of P- and L-band soil moisture retrievals.

-In addition to the network of continuous soil moisture monitoring stations described in Section 3.3, the ground monitoring component of the PRISM campaign will focus on parts of several of the 3 km × 3 km areas of the SMAPEx campaigns.
-Within each area, ground monitoring will include:
+In addition to the network of continuous soil moisture monitoring stations described in Section 3.3, the ground monitoring component of the PRISM-21 campaign will focus on parts of several of the